+Consider the vision of Cornelius.
+Connecting Peter's vision with his experience creates an even clearer picture.
+On the previous day some thirtyfive miles to the north at Caesarea, a Roman centurion named Cornelius received a vision at the "ninth hour" of the day.
+(Again, in modern times that is three o'clock in the afternoon).
+In the vision an angel told Cornelius to send for Peter so that he could teach Cornelius the truth.
+Incidentally, the time to travel the distance of thirty-five miles would take the better part of two days, or at least an overnight iourney.
 Cornelius's invitation to Peter arrived just as Peter was contemplating the meaning of the unusual vision of "unkosher" foods he had just been commanded to eat.
-After their overnight trip to find him, he lodged his Roman guests overnight, then departed with them to Caesarea-which required the third overnight stay.
+He lodged his non-Jewish, Roman guests, overnight, then departed with them to Caesarea-which required another overnight stay.
 Peter was soon to learn of the correlation of these two heavenly manifestations.
-When Peter arrived to visit in the house of the Roman Cornelius, again contrary to Jewish law and custom, he related that God had updated or changed the food laws of Israel (showing Israel's singularity), and said, "Then Peter opened his mouth, and said, Of a truth I perceive that God is no respecter of persons: But in every nation he that feareth him, and worketh righteousness, is accepted with him."
+When Peter arrived to visit in the house of the Roman Cornelius, again contrary to Jewish custom, he related that God had updated or changed the food laws of Israel (showing Israel's previous singularity), "Then Peter opened his mouth, and said, Of a truth I perceive that God is no respecter of persons: But in every nation he that feareth him, and worketh righteousness, is accepted with him."
 (Acts 10:34-35) Not just Israelites, but all peoples were able to become children of the covenant.
-The three nights and three days is an obvious reminder of Jehovah saving Jonah at Jaffa, and after Jaffa, came the reminder that He rose on the third day to save us all!
+The three nights and three days is a subtle reminder of Jehovah saving Jonah at Jaffa, and later from Jaffa came the reminder that He saves all!